The Department of Education (the Department) is committed to protecting your privacy and the confidentiality of your personal information.

-In the event that the Department refuses to give you access to the personal information requested by you, we will give you a written notice which sets out the reasons for the refusal (except to the extent that it would be unreasonable to do so) and the mechanisms available to you to complain about the refusal.
+In the event the Department refuses to give you access to the personal information requested by you, we will give you a written notice which sets out the reasons for the refusal (except to the extent it would be unreasonable to do so) and the mechanisms available to you to complain about the refusal.

 Telephone: +61 8 9264 4564

-The Department reserves the right to impose minimal charges for providing you with your personal information if it forms the view that your request is unfounded or excessive.
+The Department reserves the right to impose minimal charges for providing you with your personal information if it forms the view your request is unfounded or excessive.
 The scale of fees and charges set out in the Freedom of Information Regulations 1993 (WA) will apply to a request under the FOI Act.

 Should you experience difficulty in determining the correct route through which to request access to your personal information, please contact our Coordinator Information Access and they will provide you with assistance.